 This graphic shows the different Page Break options and there results.
 The Page Break is defined for the paragraph ingredients.
 The pink area indicates where a line break is prevented.

-This is a Paragraph Style which will break the Paragraph onto the top of the next frame when it does not fit completely in the current frame.
+Top Of Frame This is a Paragraph Style which will break the Paragraph onto the top of the next frame when it does not fit completely in the current frame.
 This only works if Text Flow is activated.

 You can now activate and deactivate this Style by a checkbox.